rogersteffen/propensity_to_buy/README.md

 * 09 - PCA - this might move before Gradient Boost depending on results
 * 10 - Feed forward neural network

+Other ideas:
+* 11 - Feature Cross + Dimensional Reduction
+* 12 - Autoencoder as alternative to PCA

 ## My Motivation

 I've implemented and deployed many flavors of propensity models for dozens of retail companies.
 I wanted to further explore some of my more esoteric (or maybe questionable) ideas.